Ani2598/Data-Analysis-Dashboard_PowerBI-Tool/README.md

-# Data-Analysis-Dashboard_PowerBI-Tool
-I created, analyzing student performance from a dataset of over 30,000 records!
-This project highlights performance trends across two school types (CPS and STM) and classes from 5th to 10th grade.
+# Performance Analysis of DCR Assessments
+ The primary objective of these dashboards is to analyze and visualize the performance of students across different grades and subjects (English, Math, and Science) in the DCR (Digital Classroom) assessments.
+The analysis aims to:
+1)Provide insights into average performance across grades and subjects.
+2)Highlight variability (using standard deviation) in student performance.
+3)Bifurcate performance data based on school types (CPS and STM) for comparative analysis.